canonical/microceph/docs/tutorial/get-started.rst

     66565 of 66565   100% in    0s     4.52 MB/s  done
     Public URL of the object is: http://ubuntu/mybucket/image.jpg

-You have stored your image in a publicly visible S3 bucket.
-You may now click on the public object URL given in the output to view it in your browser.
+The output shows that your image is stored in a publicly accessible S3 bucket.
+You can now click on the public object URL in the output to view the image in your browser.

 Cleaning up resources
 ---------------------

-In case, for any reason, you want to get rid of MicroCeph, you can purge the snap from your machine this way:
+If you want to remove MicroCeph, you can purge the snap from your machine using:

 .. code-block:: none

     sudo snap remove microceph --purge

-This command stops all the services running, and removes the MicroCeph snap along with your cluster and all the resources contained in it.
+This command stops all running services and removes the MicroCeph snap, along with your cluster and all its contained resources.

 .. note::

-    Note: the ``--purge`` flag will remove all MicroCeph persistent state, .
+    Note: the ``--purge`` flag will remove all persistent state associated with MicroCeph.

-    The ``--purge`` flag will remove all the files associated with the MicroCeph package, i.e. it will remove the MicroCeph snap without saving a snapshot of its data.
-Running the command without this flag will not remove MicroCeph completely - the persistent state will still be there.
+    The ``--purge`` flag deletes all files associated with the MicroCeph package, meaning it will remove the MicroCeph snap without saving any data snapshots.
+Running the command without this flag will not fully remove MicroCeph; the persistent state will remain intact.

 .. tip::
     Skipping the :command:`purge` option is useful if you intend to re-install MicroCeph, or move your configuration to a different system.